Pair jailed for trying to smuggle £1.75 million of cocaine into Heathrow

 Waldron and Williams, both of Holly Hall, Dudley, were each sentenced to six years and eight months’ imprisonment.

-Passing sentence, Recorder Christopher Stone said he had taken into account the “significant quantity of drugs” concerned but said both defendants appeared to have “changed for the better” while behind bars.
+Passing sentence, Recorder Christopher Stone said he had taken into account the “significant quantity of drugs” concerned but said both defendants appear to have “changed for the better” while behind bars.

 “You must have had some awareness and understanding of the scale of the operation you were involved in,” he said.